akashacms/akasharender/guide/3-create-content.html.md

 `documents/romania/vlad-tepes/history.html.md` | `out/romania/vlad-tepes/history.html`
 `archive/romania/vlad-tepes/history.html.md` | `out/romania/vlad-tepes/history.html`

 Both files are rendered to `out` but because the file in `archive` is processed second the final product will be derived from that file.
+You could reverse this behavior by reversing the order of the `addDocumentsDir` calls, reversing the processing order.
+The copy under `documents` would then be the version to appear on the rendered website.

 # Renderers, Rendering and File Extensions